 Some things in life are worth having a go at.
 A hot stone bath is one such indulgence.
 There is no greater satisfaction than soaking your tired self after a long, hard day.
 And most of our guests will, without so much as a blink of an eyelid, vouch for it.

-(There are very few things in life that are as satisfactory as a hot stone bath to help you unwind after a long day.
-Infact, for some of our guests, the hot stone bath is the real draw card; they visit with the implicit hope of experiencing a piece of this ancient Bhutanese culture.
+In fact, for some of our guests, we reckon the hot stone bath is the real draw card; they visit with the implicit hope of experiencing a piece of this ancient Bhutanese culture.

-The alchemy behind Bhutan’s hot stone baths draws on both Indian Ayurvedic practices and the traditional 7th century Tibetan medicine.
+Bhutan’s hot stone baths draw from both Indian Ayurvedic and the traditional 7th century Tibetan medicinal practices.
 Traditionally, these baths served as a source of relaxation for the family after a hard day’s work.
 It helped them recuperate faster.
-Some families would even consult their astrologer to identify an auspicious day for the bath as the prevalent belief was that the auspiciousness of the day would lead to the beneficial effects being boosted.
+Some families would even consult their astrologer to identify an auspicious day for the bath, as the prevalent belief was that the auspiciousness of the day would lead to the beneficial effects being boosted.

-But it needs to be noted that prior appointments are necessary, so that the organizers have adequate time to take care of the logistics, hence the need to inform your guide in advance if you decide to avail the facility.
+But it needs to be noted that prior appointments are necessary, so that the organizers have adequate time to take care of the logistics, hence the need to inform your guide in advance if you decide to have a go at a dip.

-If desired, the bath may also be followed by a salt scrub to remove dead skin cells and an oil massage to relieve tired muscles.
+If you’re fatigued after a long arduous trek, you will be happy to know that the bath may also be followed by a salt scrub to remove dead skin cells and an oil massage to relieve tired muscles.

 Note: All of our specials and unique travel adventures \s are not mentioned here on the website.
 Do get in touch with us and we’ll let you know of all the unique things that you can do while in Bhutan.